SwiftERM Hyper-personalisation for ecommerce email marketing

 • Social interactions through messaging: To follow up on all of those new possible customers you find through your social listening tools, social media marketing automation tools will also provide an interface for you to send direct messages.
 These features help you to engage with new social media contacts, facilitate fast damage control (should you ever need it) and provide customer service directly to leads and prospects as well as current customers.

-Analytics and reporting
+Analytics and Reporting

 The greatest benefit of automating your marketing efforts—after scaling personalised marketing to larger audiences—is getting in-depth analytics.
 Most marketing automation tools look a lot like business intelligence software with dashboards that display the company’s most important marketing KPIs in easy-to-understand visualisations.

-• Website analytics: Most companies analyze their website traffic through Google Analytics (because it’s free and powerful) or another on-site analytics tool.
+• Website analytics: Most companies analyse their website traffic through Google Analytics (because it’s free and powerful) or another on-site analytics tool.
 Make sure that your marketing automation software can integrate with your website analytics tool, so you can see all of your website traffic information in a single place.
 Integrated website analytics tools will let you see the full scope of your marketing efforts and how your campaigns affect your website traffic, conversions, and ultimately the ROI of your marketing efforts.

 • Multi-channel analytics: Your website isn’t the only marketing channel that must connect with your marketing automation software.
-While most marketing automation platforms provide analysis for email and content marketing, you will want to analyze all your campaigns in a single platform.
+While most marketing automation platforms provide analysis for email and content marketing, you will want to analyse all your campaigns in a single platform.
 When researching a marketing automation tool, check to make sure you can connect to data from these sources:

 • PPC and retargeting campaigns for search and display ads